 Platinum Health Gateway Premium Sliding Transfer Bench

 This transfer bench is very similar to the Carousel model I also reviewed.
-But, there are some important differences.
+But, there are some critical differences.

 Like the Carousel model, it’s a sliding bench with a padded seat and backrest.
 There are no armrests for the user, but there is a padded assist handle to help get on and off of it.

-Also like the Carousel, the Gateway padding is made from polyurethane which doesn’t irritate your skin and is comfortable.
-The seat swivels 360 degrees and can be locked every 90 degrees.
+Also, like the Carousel, the Gateway padding is made from polyurethane, which is comfortable and doesn’t irritate your skin.
+The seat of this swivel tub transfer seat turns a full 360 degrees and can be locked every 90 degrees.

-It is also one of the few sliding transfer seats that has drainage holes.
+It is also one of the few sliding transfer seats with drainage holes.